beingsie/codedexio/courses/python/checkpoint/game_design.md

 ### ⚔ [Battle]

 ## 🧪 Experimental
+- [ ] Dialogue
+  - [ ] Back story for each character that connects them via dialogue.
 - [ ] Selection Mode
 	- Give player ability to select type of character selection mode: `dice roll` or `manual`.
 - [ ] Selection logic based on the `random` module function `randint`.